cclemente/Animal_accelerometry/Build_training_dataset/README.md

 make sure to change the output filename at the end of the file to be something meaningful for your species / subjects.

+(5) You will also have to create a activity key. (example shown above = Quoll_Behaviour_ActNo.csv) : this is just the key that translates the number for the activity to the behaviour.